CodoPixel/JSContentEditableCreator/README.md

 # JSContentEditableCreator

-Creates contenteditable elements with styles for specific language (Text, JSON, SQL, ...) and other customisations.
+Creates contenteditable elements with styles for specific languages (Text, JSON, SQL, ...), which are also basic WYSIWYG editors.

-## How do you create a contenteditable element ?
+## How do we create a contenteditable element ?

 First of all, don't forget to add the source code: